ansible-collections/ansible-consul/README.md

 - Enable Gossip Encryption
 - Default value: `true`

+## `consul_disable_keyring_file`

+- If set, the keyring will not be persisted to a file.
+Any installed keys will be lost on shutdown, and only the given -encrypt key will be available on startup.
+- Default value: `false`

 ## `consul_raw_key`

 - Set the encryption key; should be the same across a cluster.
 If not present the key will be generated & retrieved from the bootstrapped server.